eburghar/envlt/README.md

 - `NAME`: import an environment variable with the same name
 - `NAME=VALUE`: define a new environment variable with a static value
-- `PREFIX=backend:args:path[#anchor]`: define one or several variables by fetching their value from a backend.
+- `PREFIX=backend:args:path`: define one or several variables by fetching their value from a backend.
 When the returned value is structured (`vault` backend and `const` backend with `js` value), envlt recursively define one variable name for each leaf of the json tree by joining the prefix and path components with `_`.
 Path components are keys for dictionaries and indexes (starting at 0) for arrays.